When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 Which Has the Higher Ticket Price, NCAA Men’s or Women’s Basketball?

 Ticket prices vary by college and university across the United States.
-It should also be taken into consideration that at certain colleges and universities, tickets are distributed freely to students by a lottery system.
+At specific colleges and universities, tickets are distributed freely to students by a lottery system.

 NCAA Men’s vs Women’s Basketball: Ratings